xStormyy/All-non-experimental-molang-queries/README.md

-query.day | Returns the day of the current level. query.death_ticks | Returns the elapsed ticks since the mob started dying. query.debug_output | Debug log a value to the output debug window for builds that have one. query.delta_time | Returns the time in seconds since the previous frame query.distance_from_camera | Returns the distance of the root of this actor or particle emitter from the camera query.effect_emitter_count | Returns the total number of active emitters of the callee's particle effect type query.effect_particle_count | Returns the total number of active particles of the callee's particle effect type query.equipment_count | Returns the equipment count for an actor query.equipped_item_all_tags | Takes a slot name followed by any tag you want to check for in the form of 'tag_name' and returns 1 if all of the tags are on that equipped item, 0 otherwise query.equipped_item_any_tag | Takes a slot name followed by any tag you want to check for in the form of 'tag_name' and returns 0 if none of the tags are on that equipped item or 1 if at least 1 tag exists query.equipped_item_is_attachable | Takes the desired hand slot as a parameter (0 or 'main_hand' for main hand, 1 or 'off_hand' for off hand), and returns whether the item is an attachable or not. query.eye_target_x_rotation | Returns the X eye rotation of the entity if it makes sense, else it returns 0.0. query.eye_target_y_rotation | Returns the Y eye rotation of the entity if it makes sense, else it returns 0.0.
+query.day | Returns the day of the current level. query.death_ticks | Returns the elapsed ticks since the mob started dying. query.debug_output | Debug log a value to the output debug window for builds that have one. query.delta_time | Returns the time in seconds since the previous frame. query.distance_from_camera | Returns the distance of the root of this actor or particle emitter from the camera. query.effect_emitter_count | Returns the total number of active emitters of the callee's particle effect type. query.effect_particle_count | Returns the total number of active particles of the callee's particle effect type. query.equipment_count | Returns the equipment count for an actor. query.equipped_item_all_tags | Takes a slot name followed by any tag you want to check for in the form of 'tag_name' and returns 1 if all of the tags are on that equipped item, 0 otherwise. query.equipped_item_any_tag | Takes a slot name followed by any tag you want to check for in the form of 'tag_name' and returns 0 if none of the tags are on that equipped item or 1 if at least 1 tag exists. query.equipped_item_is_attachable | Takes the desired hand slot as a parameter (0 or 'main_hand' for main hand, 1 or 'off_hand' for off hand), and returns whether the item is an attachable or not. query.eye_target_x_rotation | Returns the X eye rotation of the entity if it makes sense, else it returns 0.0. query.eye_target_y_rotation | Returns the Y eye rotation of the entity if it makes sense, else it returns 0.0.